 Case in point, her father would’ve made her marry Xiao Qi regardless of her winning that game of chess in episode one.
 It also never even occurs to her to kidnap the baby prince until Zilong begs her to, and the speed at which she passes him off to her brother and subsequently loses track of the baby’s whereabouts shows just how little she is in control of anything.
 (Her efforts during the siege of Huizhou is perhaps where she is the most main character-like, but even then, I question how much of an impact that arc has on the story as a whole.)

 At the same time, like with certain characters in The Rebel Princess being under explored, Wang Xuan’s relative inactivity compared to your average protagonist works here.
 On a character level, it’s who she is: a peaceful, idle person who just wants her loved ones to stop fighting and be happy.
 On a narrative level, there’s really no room for her to do more, not when there’s her husband.

 The whole time watching this drama, I was waiting for the other shoe to drop.
 Xiao Qi seems too good to be true: a loving husband, a kind and principled man of the people, a peerless tactician, a war-god, a rag-to-rich story.
 Well, the other shoe never did.
-There are no skeletons in his closet, no hidden lineage or dark secret, no treacherous ambition.
-As far as we know, he’s just a well-meaning, hard-working, talented individual who rose to the top on merits.
+There are no skeletons in his closet, no hidden lineage, dark secrets, or treacherous ambition.
+As far as we know, he’s just a well-meaning, hard-working, and talented individual who rose to the top on merits.

 If The Rebel Princess was framed like a conventional drama, Xiao Qi would be its undisputed main character.
 We would likely get a whole backstory of his childhood, the deaths of his village, his time in the army, and how he lost his brothers-in-arm, which is admittedly a lot of grounds to cover considering the drama as is runs for sixty-eight episodes.